Utrecht: Republic of the Netherlands (1579–1806)

-In 1579 the northern seven provinces signed the Union of Utrecht, in which they decided to join forces against Spanish rule.
+In 1579 the northern seven provinces signed the Union of Utrecht treaty (Dutch: Unie van Utrecht), in which they decided to join forces against Spanish rule.
 The Union of Utrecht is seen as the beginning of the Dutch Republic.
 In 1580, the new and predominantly Protestant state abolished the bishoprics, including the archbishopric of Utrecht.
 The stadtholders disapproved of the independent course of the Utrecht bourgeoisie and brought the city under much more direct control of the republic, shifting the power towards its dominant province Holland.
 This was the start of a long period of stagnation of trade and development in Utrecht.
 Utrecht remained an atypical city in the new republic being about 40% Catholic in the mid-17th century, and even more so among the elite groups, who included many rural nobility and gentry with town houses there.

-The fortified city temporarily fell to the French invasion in 1672 (the Disaster Year); where the French invasion was stopped just west of Utrecht at the Old Hollandic Waterline.
+The fortified city temporarily fell to the French invasion in 1672 (the Disaster Year, Dutch: Rampjaar).
+The French invasion was stopped just west of Utrecht at the Old Hollandic Waterline.
 In 1674, only two years after the French left, the centre of Utrecht was struck by a tornado.
 The halt to building before construction of flying buttresses in the 15th century now proved to be the undoing of the cathedral of St Martin church's central section which collapsed, creating the current Dom square between the tower and choir.
 In 1713, Utrecht hosted one of the first international peace negotiations when the Treaty of Utrecht settled the War of the Spanish Succession.
 Beginning in 1723, Utrecht became the centre of the non-Roman Old Catholic Churches in the world.